onera/Cassiopee/Cassiopee/Converter/doc/source/ConverterMpi.rst

     If fileName is another name, information is written in "filenameXXX" files, one for each process.
 If filename does not have a format for the process number and/or an file extension, it is appended "%03d" and ".out", respectively.
     If cpu=True, time elapsed since the previous call to "trace" by this node is written.
     If mem=True, the current usage of memory of each process is written.
-    Method used to find memory: 0: trace_malloc, 1: heap, 2: all size, 3: RSS.
+    Method used to find memory: 0: trace_malloc, 1: Rss in smaps.

     :param text: text to write
     :type text: string